 Option 1: The Salisbury to Stonehenge Shuttle

-The Salisbury to Stonehenge Shuttle is a private, fixed schedule service that departs from Caboose, directly opposite Salisbury Train Station, every hour.
+The Salisbury to Stonehenge Shuttle is a private, fixed schedule service that departs from Caboose, a 2 minute walk from Salisbury Train Station, every hour.
 At £15 return per person, it's the most competitive fixed-price option available.
-Your ticket includes the outbound journey, your return from Stonehenge, free luggage storage at Caboose.
+Your ticket includes the outbound journey, your return from Stonehenge, luggage storage free (for shuttle passengers) at Caboose.
 The journey takes 35 minutes door to door.

 Seats are limited to 12 per departure, so booking in advance is recommended.
 You can reserve your place in under 2 minutes at salisburytostonehenge.co.uk.